S3Blevins/compiler/README.md

 The compiler is broken up into three parts (Front End, Intermediate/Optimizer, and Back End), each with their own set of stages.
 Below is a brief explanation of the current implementation.

 ## [Assignment 1 *(Front End)*](docs/design_spec.md)
-In our current standing, JxC is capable of reading in a file and tokenizing much of the alphabet supported by the *C- language*, in addition to using a modified *C-* grammar to parse the C-program into a custom parse-tree.
-No additional processing of the C-program has been completed at this time.
+The compiler, JxC is capable of reading in a file and tokenizing much of the alphabet supported by the *C- language*, in addition to using a modified *C-* grammar to parse the C-program into a custom parse-tree.

 >### Stage 0: Command Line Arguments
 >The processing of command line arguments for our compiler has been delegated to the use of a library with support for reading in a file, outputting the tokens, and a displaying a parse-tree to the user.
 See [here](docs/design_spec.md#stage-0-command-line-interface) for a more indepth description.